Ribocentre-switch/Ribocentre-switch.github.io/docs/SAM-II.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
 <font >The SAM-II riboswitch is a RNA element found predominantly in Alphaproteobacteria that binds S-adenosyl methionine (SAM).
 Its structure and sequence appear to be unrelated to the SAM riboswitch found in Gram-positive bacteria.
-This SAM riboswitch is located upstream of the metA and metC genes in Agrobacterium tumefaciens, and other methionine and SAM biosynthesis genes in other alpha-proteobacteria.
+This SAM riboswitch is located upstream of the <i>metA</i> and <i>metC</i> genes in Agrobacterium tumefaciens, and other methionine and SAM biosynthesis genes in other alpha-proteobacteria.
 Like the other SAM riboswitch, it probably functions to turn off expression of these genes in response to elevated SAM levels.
-A significant variant of SAM-II riboswitches was found in Pelagibacter ubique and related marine bacteria and called SAM-V. Also, like many structured RNAs, SAM-II riboswitches can tolerate long loops between their stems.（from WiKi)
+A significant variant of SAM-II riboswitches was found in Pelagibacter ubique and related marine bacteria and called SAM-V. Also, like many structured RNAs, SAM-II riboswitches can tolerate long loops between their stems.
 SAM-V riboswitch is the fifth known riboswitch to bind S-adenosyl methionine (SAM).
 It was first discovered in the marine bacterium Candidatus Pelagibacter ubique and can also be found in marine metagenomes.
 SAM-V features a similar consensus sequence and secondary structure as the binding site of SAM-II riboswitch, but bioinformatics scans cluster the two aptamers independently.
 These similar binding pockets suggest that the two riboswitches have undergone convergent evolution. (from WiKi)<sup></sup>.</font>
 <p><br /></p>